-8. The defendant understands that the Sentencing Guidelines are advisory, not mandatory, but that the Court must consider, in determining and imposing sentence, the Guidelines Manual in effect on the date of sentencing unless that Manual provides for greater punishment than the Manual in effect on the last date that the offense of conviction was 1 2 committed, in which case the Court must consider the Guidelines Manual in effect on the last 3 date that the offense of conviction was committed.
-The parties agree there is no ex post facto issue under the November 1, 2015 Guidelines Manual.
-The Court must also consider the other 4 5 6 7 8 9 factors set forth in 18 U.S.C. § 3553(a) in determining and imposing sentence.
-The defendant understands that the Guidelines determinations will be made by the Court by a preponderanceof-the-evidence standard.
-The defendant understands that although the Court is not ultimately bound to impose a sentence within the applicable Guidelines range, its sentence must be reasonable based upon consideration of all relevant sentencing factors set forth in 18 U.S.C. §
+8. The defendant understands that the Sentencing Guidelines are advisory, not mandatory, but that the Court must consider, in determining and imposing sentence, the Guidelines Manual in effect on the date of sentencing unless that Manual provides for greater punishment than the Manual in effect on the last date that the offense of conviction was committed, in which case the Court must consider the Guidelines Manual in effect on the last date that the offense of conviction was committed.
+The parties agree there is no ex post facto PLEA AGREEMENT issue under the November 1, 2015 Guidelines Manual.
+The Court must also consider the other factors set forth in 18 U.S.C. § 3553(a) in determining and imposing sentence.
+The defendant understands that the Court will make Guidelines determinations by applying a standard of preponderance of the evidence.
+The defendant understands that although the Court is not ultimately bound to impose a sentence within the applicable Guidelines range, its sentence must be reasonable based upon consideration of all relevant sentencing factors set forth in 18 U.S.C. § 3553(a).

-3553(a).